danish-sudo/danish-sudo/README.md

 - 👋 Hi, I’m @danish-sudo
-- 👀 I’m interested in Python Development particularly Machine Learning & Flask Web Development
+- 👀 Python x JavaScript Developer
-- 🌱 Fresh Graduate
+- 🌱 Artificial Intelligence x Full Stack Web Development
 - 📫 How to reach me : Email: danishsiddqiue@outlook.com
 <!---
 danish-sudo/danish-sudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.